How To Clean Leather Steering Wheel In Your Car

 Step 1: Clean The Steering Wheel With a Brush and a Leather Cleaner

 First, you must take all the dirt from your steering wheel.
 It’s the essential step to apply protectant later on correctly.

 For this step, you will need the following:

 - Detailing brush (check my recommendation for the best car detailing brushes)

 - *Vacuum (if your steering wheel is dirty AF)

-Follow these steps when cleaning the steering wheel:
+Follow these steps when cleaning the steering wheel in your car:

 As you can see, it’s a pretty simple process and will only take you a few minutes to complete.

 If you have a non-leather (fake leather) steering wheel, don’t worry.
 You can still use leather cleaner to clean it.
 There are plastic parts on every steering wheel, but leather cleaner is safe to use on all of them.